jcstein/resumejcs/src/pages/lattice-supply.md

 date: "2019-03-06"
 ---

-♻️🛹 Co-founder ● Graphic Designer ● Photographer ● Demonstrated proficiency in Adobe Creative Suite, Google Analytics and Shopify in development of an online store.
+♻️🛹 Co-founder ● Graphic Designer ● Photographer

+● Demonstrated proficiency in Adobe Creative Suite, Google Analytics and Shopify in development of an online store

 [Click here to learn more.](https://www.lattice.supply)